 Color Blocking Trend: How to Colorblock

 Rainbow bright colors instantly catch the eye, but also put many fashionisers in a difficult position.
 How to colorblock?
-How to choose a colorful clothing piece right, how to combine bright and bold colors, how embrace the color blocking trend without looking like a walking color wheel?
+How to choose a colorful clothing piece right, how to combine bright and bold colors, how to embrace the color blocking trend without looking like a walking color wheel?
 At first sight, all these questions seem to be unsolvable and many girls and women quite often just avoid the color blocking trend in order not to make any fashion mistakes.
-However, we all know that fashion loves boldness, creativeness and experiments.
+However, we all know that fashion loves boldness, creativity and experiments.
 So let’s learn how to color block right and look gorgeous and bright.

 What is Color Blocking

 The name of this fashionable trend is everywhere now, from red carpet events and fashion editorials to the street style and our favorite stores.
 The main principle of the color blocking trend is the combination of different colors and hues.
-You can create a more modest color couple with two hues of the same color family or go wilder and try three or more eye-popping hues.
-Actually, this is what bothers fashionisers – how to determine what colors create a harmonious union?
+You can create a more modest color pair with two hues of the same color family or go wilder and try three or more eye-popping hues.
+Actually, this is what bothers fashionisers: how to determine what colors create a harmonious union?
 What to do to avoid too loud and overdone looks?